XuejunSun98/Bios611/README.md

            -it bios611
 ```
 Step 4: Open the Rstudio server in the browser
-visit http://localhost:8787.Use name is "rstudio", the password is the password you created.
+visit http://localhost:8787.
+The user name is "rstudio", the password is the password you created.

 Step 5: Open the terminal in Rstudio
 ```